 Airbus vision for Ethics & Compliance

-Join me in focusing on what really matters: preserving our integrity and embracing our values for the purpose of serving the best interests of our great company Airbus.
+Join me in focusing on what really matters: rejecting bribery and corruption, preserving our integrity and embracing our values for the purpose of serving the best interests of our great company Airbus.

 Guillaume Faury – Airbus CEO

 The following experienced senior executives and their teams are working to ensure compliance remains front and centre of all business that Airbus does.
 They are also working closely with the authorities to support its investigations.

 John Harrison is member of the Executive Committee.
 In his role as General Counsel he has consolidated the responsibilities of Corporate Secretary, General Counsel and Ethics & Compliance.
 Harrison was Group General Counsel of Technip S.A. in Paris and joined Airbus Group in June 2015.

 Sylvie Kandé de Beaupuy joined Airbus in November 2015 as Chief Ethics & Compliance Officer, reporting to the Airbus General Counsel and brings to Airbus a strong background in all legal, compliance, regulatory and export control matters combined with international business experiences.